 The Ho Chi Minh Mausoleum was inspired by Lenin’s Mausoleum (in Moscow) but with a Vietnamese twist.
 It incorporates elements that are tied to Vietnamese architecture like the sloping roof.

-The exterior of the mausoleum is made of grey granite while the interior is black, grey and red polished stone.
+The exterior of the Ho Chi Minh Mausoleum is made of grey granite while the interior is black, grey and red polished stone.
 All of the material used for construction was acquired from all over Vietnam.

-Fauna from different regions of Vietnam surrounds the mausoleum.
+Fauna from different regions of Vietnam surrounds the Ho Chi Minh mausoleum.